 The duty exemption period is for up to 15 years, with a potential extension of 10 years, subject to ministerial review.
 Several factors are considered when looking at an extension proposal: local value addition, profitability on investment, foreign exchange earnings or foreign exchange savings, creation of employment, transfer of new technology, location of industry, destination of the final products, and level of investment.

 enjoys the stability of a long-standing, democratic tradition, and has an independent judiciary.
 The country’s exchange rate is now fixed for 25 years.
 Repatriation of profits and dividends is the norm here.

 For certain types of businesses, Belize’s Export Processing Zones (EPZs) provide substantial benefits to investors.
 Investors who take advantage of EPZs are often in the business of tourism, agriculture, mariculture, distribution, and light industry.

-For Belize, the benefit of these free-trade zones is a way to encourage foreign trade and investment.
+, the benefit of these free-trade zones is a way to encourage foreign trade and investment.

 For investors, the advantages include:

 - Exemption from import and export duties as taxes on capital gains, property, sales and consumption, trade turnover, foreign exchange, and transfers

 - An income tax holiday of 20 years with an option to extend and deduct losses from profits following the period of the tax holiday

 - Dividend tax exemption in perpetuity